Skip to main content

 Frequently Asked Questions

-Pax Autocratica: Prologue is a simulation game.
+Pax Autocratica: Prologue is a management game with violence and science fiction themes.

 Pax Autocratica: Prologue is available on PC and Windows.